Let’s talk about day trading for dummies!

 Let’s talk about some trading strategies and then give you some to go away and work with once you’ve finished the article.

 Scalping is very short-term trading.
 From a few seconds to a few minutes.
-With Spreadbets and CFDs (the way nearly everyone reading this will be trading) is more suited towards minutes rather than seconds as being the appropriate minimum times for a scalp.
+With Spreadbets and CFDs (the way nearly everyone reading this will be trading) are more suited towards minutes rather than seconds as being the appropriate minimum times for a scalp.

 There are different strategies for scalping, but all are looking to take advantage of small, quick moves in the markets.